ThePerfectStrangers/TechnicalDocumentation/Rider/Rider.md

       * One new Upstage Left.
     * These are always required.

+### Lighting

+The band requires sufficient lighting for safe setup and teardown of equipment.
+Providing this lighting is the responsibility of the venue or promoter.

 ## Parking

 ### Band Member Vehicles

-The band may need as many as 3 parking spots for members and one extended space for the equipment truck and trailer, totaling 4 spaces.
+The band may need as many as 6 parking spots for members and one extended space for the equipment truck and trailer, totaling 7 spaces.
+The equipment trailer must have reasonable proximity to the performing area and be able to accommodate the use of hand carts for transporting gear.
+If parking is limited at your venue, please contact the band ahead of time to get the exact number of parking spaces required for your show.

 ### Equipment Trailer